Frankel (horse): Champion Stakes

 On 20 October Frankel won the Champion Stakes at Ascot over ten furlongs.
 The ground was more testing than he had faced hitherto, being soft, heavy in places, and the colt's participation had been in doubt until Lord Grimthorpe walked the course on the morning of the race and gave the go ahead.
 In spite of losing several lengths at the start he beat the previous year's victor Cirrus des Aigles by one and three-quarter lengths, with Nathaniel a further two and a half lengths back in third.
 He had attracted a sell-out crowd of 32,000, who cheered him home from three furlongs out.
 After the race Prince Khalid Abdullah confirmed that the horse would be retired to stud.

 Corine Barande-Barbe, trainer of Cirrus des Aigles, magnanimously said after the race: "It was a great day and it was like a victory to make Frankel gallop."
 Teddy Grimthorpe commented: "The way everyone has reacted to Frankel and Henry has been one of the great sporting stories of the year if not for many years.
 It was just brilliant and totally deserved."
-Tom Queally said: "You never see an F1 car win on anything but tarmac but for him to win on ground like that shows how special he is.
+Queally said: "You never see an F1 car win on anything but tarmac but for him to win on ground like that shows how special he is.
 There was a bigger crowd at Royal Ascot but this was more intense.
 I don't know what I would have done if he didn't win."
-Sir Henry Cecil commented: "He's the best I've ever had, the best I've ever seen.
-I'd be very surprised if there's ever been a better."
+Cecil commented: "He's the best I've ever had, the best I've ever seen.
+I'd be very surprised if there's ever been anything better."

 Amongst the tributes paid to Cecil's training of the horse was an article by Paul Hayward, chief sports writer of the Daily Telegraph, in which he wrote: "Frankel is Cecil's masterwork, the monument he will leave in racing folklore.
 His patient, shrewd, empathic management of probably Flat racing's all-time finest animal was achieved amid the ravages of chemotherapy and cancer ...
 From the 2,000 Guineas onwards, Cecil set about modulating Frankel's zest to get him to settle and use his speed more clinically ...
 It took a while, but by Saturday the world No 1 was so laid-back he fell out of the stalls half-asleep."
 Hayward quoted Cecil as saying after the race: "I've probably got him too relaxed.
 It used to be the other way round."

 Race record

+Post-racing awards

+In 2021, Frankel became one of two inaugural Hall of Famers to be inducted into the British Champions Series Hall of Fame.
+In 2023, he was voted the People's Champion by Racing Post readers.